Post Updated On: 09th December, 2020

 AR and VR are lauded as a futuristic technology and it’s destined to play a key role in mobile app development.
 Pokemon Go gave us a glimpse of how it can be integrated into the mobile ecosystem.
 In addition to gaming apps, Augmented Reality’s application will extend massively into eCommerce & marketing apps.

-Gartner predicts that by 2020, 100 million consumers will shop online and in physical store where AR technology is used.
+As per statista the Total consumer downloads of augmented reality applications worldwide in 2022 are predicted at over 5.5 billion.
 Augmented reality allows users to interact with content at a more detailed level.
 This will encourage leading mobile app developers to set high standards for user interface design.